 Errant Standard, 2025

-Collaborating with generative tools highlights the detached, vaguely recognizable “vibe” of an object but not an “understanding” of its use.
+By engaging with generative systems in deviant and convoluted ways, I hope to expose their limitations and biases, a divide between meaning and representation and a divide between future tools and users.
+This process aimed to highlight the detached, vaguely recognizable “vibe” of an object but not an “understanding” of its use.
 Through back and forth exchanges with a local LLM and Stable Diffusion Imaging, I imagined a “new” tool, one for the hand, and its evolution across epochs of fictional users.

 The resulting handmade, digitally animated representation of this tool appears to showcase layers of histories, labor, use, and re-use.
 Of course, it is a palimpsest of existing ontologies of existing tools; as we understand it, generative “AI” cannot imagine anything new.